What Makes a Good CFO in Challenging Times? [4 Questions to Consider]

 The CFO needs to take a lead role in finding opportunities, analyzing possibilities with the help of the management team and other staffers, and communicating with investors about these analyses.

 If you think your business is too small to have a CFO…

 Start-ups are often not focused on generating a profit – they are building a product, acquiring customers, and living off seed capital.
 But that does not mean start-ups do not have a need for a CFO (part-time or outsourced could be the best approach).
 In this environment, product development can slow down, quality assurance can take longer than expected, customer acquisition costs can change, etc., increasing the company’s burn rate.
 A good CFO would help a new business to stay on top of these issues. and stay viable.

 Demand for products and services has been (and continues to be) radically uncertain, supply chains – even if they are entirely U.S.-based – have been altered, and it can be impossible to know whether some customers will be open for business next week.
-It is precisely in this type of environment when a strong, insightful CFO can make a real difference.
+It is precisely in this type of environment that a strong, insightful CFO can make a real difference.

-If you are not sure that your current CFO’s skills are what your business needs right now, G-squared can offer guidance.
+If you are not sure that your current CFO’s skills are what your business needs right now, G-Squared Partners can offer guidance.
 We can confidentially evaluate the state of your firm’s financial planning and analyses and point out areas for improvement.

 If there is a need, we can even provide coaching to your CFO or, if appropriate, help you decide if you need to make a change to help you survive and reach a new level of growth.